 These National Park campgrounds had no services whatsoever so being prepared for a week to ten days means serious resource preparation.

-Our rig has 400 watts of solar and a 2.5 kw inverter which kept us powered with the exception of one rainy day when our propane converted Honda EU2000i boosted our reserves.
-Water conservation is a top priority with 1.5 gallon showers and washing up water being dispersed to the grass!
+Our rig has 400 watts of solar and a 2.5 Kw inverter which kept us powered with the exception of one rainy day when our propane converted Honda EU2000i boosted our reserves.

+Solar energy production over four days Showing a rainy day, which needed augmenting by Honda EU2000i generator.

+Water conservation is a top priority with 11⁄2-gallon showers and washing up water being dispersed to the grass!
 The inverter kept our lives civilized by powering the microwave, espresso machine, computers, TV, DishTV receiver and DVD player.

-Our current adventure may last 3 months until the spring.
-Leaving Virginia mid-December we made reservations mostly in state parks, some national parks or Corps of Engineers parks, and a couple of commercial RV parks we are already familiar with.
+Our most recent adventure lasted 3 months until the spring.
+Leaving Virginia mid-December we made reservations mostly in state parks, some national parks or Corps of Engineers parks, and a couple of commercial RV parks we were already familiar with.
 State parks have the luxury of almost always being well spaced out unlike commercial and independents who under their for-profit business models are obliged to pack you in tight in order to maximize revenue for their acreage.